 Motivation isn’t all about woo-woo surface-level feelings.
 You can use those feelings to spark you into action, but you’ll be waiting a long time if you’re waiting for something to strike from above.
 Instead, you can take steps rather than trying to summon motivation from the ether or waiting for it to show up like pizza delivery.

 I wanted to pass the bar, and the stakes were there, of course.
 But it was about taking intentional and consistent small steps to become as prepared as best I could by the end.

 To do that, I needed to enjoy the process.
 No more lectures.
 No more cookie-cutter plans.
-I took plenty of breaks and tried different things to see what worked for me and what didn’t (and as a result of sharing them with others over the years, those strategies and systems are now divulged in this playbook).
+I took plenty of breaks and tried different things to see what worked for me and what didn’t.